Post-selection inference for penalized M-estimators via score thinning: Experimental results

-In our second simulation, outcomes are generated from a logistic regression model.
+We now move to settings in which data thinning \emph{cannot be applied} to obtain \emph{exactly} independent datasets for selection and inference.
+We first consider outcomes generated from a logistic regression model.
 Inference is conducted on the model selected using $L_1$-penalized logistic regression.
-Since the outcomes are binomial, traditional data thinning is not applicable \citep{dharamshi_generalized_2025}, while our asymptotic thinning approach (i) still applies.
-The left-hand panel of \cref{fig:logistic} shows that the classical method fails to attain valid coverage.
-The coverage of \citet{huang_selective_2024} converges slowly and once again falls below the nominal level.
+Since the outcomes are Bernoulli, it is not possible to thin them into independent datasets~\citep{dharamshi_generalized_2025}, although score thinning still applies.
+The left-hand panel of \cref{fig:logistic} shows that the classical method (which reuses the data for selection and inference) fails to attain valid coverage.
+The coverage of \citet{huang_selective_2024} once again falls below the nominal level.
 The exact approach of \citet{panigrahi_exact_2024} is not displayed as it is only applicable to the linear Gaussian setting.
 In principle, the exact approach of \citet{bakshi_selective_2024} could be applied, although they do not provide software for their extension to logistic regression.
 In the center panel of \cref{fig:logistic}, the randomized conditional method of \citet{huang_selective_2024} has the narrowest intervals, possibly because they fail to attain the nominal coverage.
 Sample splitting yields the widest intervals, again likely due to the ill-conditioning of the design matrix.
 In the right-hand panel of \cref{fig:logistic}, the FDRs are comparable.